kubernetes/community/contributors/devel/development.md

 Follow the [official git documentation] to learn how to install git, then follow the directions in [github-workflow.md] for step-by-step development procedures.

+## Building Kubernetes

+There are two recommended ways of building Kubernetes, and the choice of one or the other depends on if you do plan on developing upstream.
+One way is building a release from source, this is recommended for development purposes.
+If there is no development involved, it is suggested using a pre-built version of the current release.

-## Building Kubernetes with Docker
+### Building Kubernetes with Docker

 Official releases are built using Docker containers.
 To build Kubernetes using Docker please follow [these instructions](http://releases.k8s.io/HEAD/build/README.md).

-## Building Kubernetes on a local OS/shell environment
+### Building Kubernetes on a local OS/shell environment

 Kubernetes development helper scripts assume an up-to-date GNU tools environment.
 Recent Linux distros should work out-of-the-box.